DarthMooMancer/DarthMooMancer/README.md

-# Hello there, I'm DarthMooMancer!

-Welcome to my GitHub profile!
-I'm a passionate developer with a love for coding and problem-solving.
-Here's a little bit about me:

 ## 🌟 About Me
 I am a softmore in highschool who wants to study in software development, make a game engine (maybe), and go insane when I see java.
 I use neovim for development (it't just objectively better than anything else), I use tmux, and know a few languages (Python - mainly pygame, Java - Thanks APCS, and learning C/C++ everyday).
 I use Arch linux btw (Desktop) and Macos (Laptop).
 I have used Arch for 5 years or so now (as of 5/14/2025).
 I have no web development experience.
 Any you see is vibe coded with friends for fun.